apel1151/Learn-React-EcoSystem/README.md

 The server directory contains the backend code of the web application.
 The backend code is built using Node.js and Express.js.
 The server directory contains the following directories and files:

-*** ## config directory: This directory contains the configuration files of the backend application.
+ ## *** config directory: This directory contains the configuration files of the backend application.
-*** ## controllers directory: This directory contains the controllers of the application.
+ ## *** controllers directory: This directory contains the controllers of the application.
-*** ## models directory: This directory contains the models of the application.
+ ## *** models directory: This directory contains the models of the application.
-*** ## routes directory: This directory contains the routes of the application.
+ ## *** routes directory: This directory contains the routes of the application.
-*** ## server.js file: This file is the entry point of the backend application.
+ ## *** server.js file: This file is the entry point of the backend application.
 # Client Directory
-Client Directory Image

 The client directory contains the front-end code of the web application.
 The frontend code is built using React.js.
 The client directory contains the following directories and files:

 public directory: This directory contains the HTML file that is displayed in the browser.